This is an out-of-date post that remains published for archival reasons only. The studies mentioned in this post are closed.

 Mal de Debarquement Syndrome (MdDS) is a condition characterized by a subjective sensation of self-motion (rocking, swaying and bobbing), which persists after initial exposure to passive motion, usually after a journey by sea, but sometimes travel by air or overland.

-Mal de Debarquement (MdD) symptoms are often reported and they are quiet a common phenomenon in people exposed to passive motion, however they usually resolve in less than 48 hours.
+Mal de Debarquement (MdD) symptoms are often reported and they are quite a common phenomenon in people exposed to passive motion, however they usually resolve in less than 48 hours.
 Nevertheless, some people do not recover from those initial symptoms and the complaints can last years after the initial exposure to passive motion.
 In this case we describe Mal the Debarquement Syndrome (MdDS), which is in fact a pathological condition and is accompanied by considerable psycho-social and economic impact.
 In certain cases MdDS can also have a spontaneous onset, where no clear trigger is present.

 To date there is no clear patient Information fact sheet to help newly diagnosed sufferers to cope with their symtpoms.
 We aim to create the first peer reviewed patient information sheet after collecting data from patients.
 We want to know what helps patients ease their symptoms